vesuxyz/docs/blog/2025-10-29-unlock-LBTC/index.md

 Vesu turns LBTC into productive collateral.
 Earn consistent yield, access stable liquidity at top rates, or multiply your exposure.

-The hardest asset deserves the highest security.
-Every line of Vesu’s smart contracts has been [audited by multiple independent firms](https://docs.vesu.xyz/security/audits).
-The protocol also runs a [$100K Immunefi bug bounty](https://docs.vesu.xyz/security/bounties).
-If the main interface is ever unavailable, users can still manage their positions through Vesu's [lite frontend](https://lite.vesu.xyz/), ensuring full access to funds at all times.

 Vesu is built for those who want their Bitcoin to do more: to stay self-custodial, secure, and earning while remaining entirely onchain.

+Security is non-negotiable when it comes to Bitcoin.
+Vesu’s smart contracts have been [audited by multiple independent firms](https://docs.vesu.xyz/security/audits), and there is a [$100K Immunefi bug bounty](https://docs.vesu.xyz/security/bounties).
+Additionally, if the main interface is ever unavailable, users can still access their positions through Vesu’s [lite frontend](https://lite.vesu.xyz/).

 It’s time to put your LBTC to work.